Energinet-DataHub/geh-terraform-modules/azure/api-management-api-operation/README.md

 }
 ```

-Two tags is added by default:
+Two tags are added by default:

 ```ruby
 locals {